johnofmars/mm-github-pages-starter/_pages/mastery.md

   - Fighting Lion dictates your whole loadout, so here are some thoughts on playstyle, perks and specific choices to get you started.
 Also, a neat Time-to-kill and Shots-to-kill discussion for clean-up kills.

 - [Armor: Mods & Stats](/armor/)
-  - Discussion on Mods such as Dire Artillery and Reloader Perks.
-Included are some sample builds.
+  - Discussion on Mods such as `Dire Artillery` and `Reloader`s.
+Included are some sample builds for PvE and PvP.

 - [Exotic Armor Choices](/exotics/)
   - 5 to 10 choices per class, using criteria such as `Reloading/Dexterity`, `Mobility`, `Melee\Grenade Synergy` and `Utility`.